enright/liftA-syntax/README.md

 let getDynamoUser = setUserReqParams.then(dyna.getItemA.first);
 ```

-We call setUserReqParams() above a "tuple-aware" function because it "knows about" the tuple nature of x (it uses x.second).
+We call setUserReqParams() above a "tuple-aware" function because it "knows about" the tuple nature of x (it uses x.second and when returning, creates x.first).
 Notice that it is a "function of x returning x", because it receives a value (in this case a tuple) and returns a value (also a tuple).
 Also note that it maintains the context - the second of the tuple.
 These are not difficult to write, and they are easy to test, but life could be simpler.

 We can easily imagine another scenario where perhaps the first of the tuple _contains all the information that setUserReqParams needs_.
 In this case we can write a "function of x returning x" that operates on a single value, not a tuple, and returns a single value, not a tuple.
 And we can use the _.first_ combinator along with this simpler function.